Meet Our Art Teachers

 Julie Rogers

-Julie Rogers was inspired by her elementary art teacher to pursue a similar career path.
+Julie was inspired by her elementary art teacher to pursue a similar career path.
 As a certified art educator, she has spent the past 24 years realizing that dream, teaching in public and private school settings throughout Connecticut and Virginia.

 To prepare for this role, Julie attended Fairfield University, majoring in both Studio Art and Marketing.
 She went on to earn her master’s degree in Art Education from Southern Connecticut State University.